top of page

 I am from Rio de Janeiro, Brazil, with a Master’s degree in Arts Education and certified IB DP Visual Arts Teacher..

-Head of the Fine & Performing Arts Department.
+Head of the Fine & Performing Arts Department and CAS Coordinator.
 Passionate about arts integration, multicultural curricula, and creative autonomy, I’m dedicated to nurturing students’ voices, identities, and visual literacy.

 More about my work